Why Social Networking Sites will Come and Go

 Cory nails it with this quote, “In the real world, we don’t articulate our social networks.”
 And that’s very true, because to do so would mean to classify people into categories, some of which would be undesirable to the very people we categorize.
 We keep such things to ourself.
 That’s why it’s nearly always awkward when you have one set of friends meet another, like your “old school buddies” meeting your “newer, shinier co-workers.”
 The only commonality between the two groups is you!

 Seinfeld probably first captured this awkwardness most of us avoid with the episode where George’s fiancee attempts to befriend one of George’s existing friends, Elaine — “It’s like two worlds colliding!”
-(See here for a short video clip as well as some blog commentary on this issue.)
 “Independent George” can’t exist in the same room with “Relationship George.”
 The same is the case with our profile on a social networking website.
 Once we have to open it up to others who aren’t in our closest circle of friends, we have to sanitize it and make it just a piece of who we are again.

 Cory suggests this is the reason people are so willing to move from social network to social network.
 Facebook is attempting to stop the exodus by positioning itself as some sort of “platform” for real social applications, but this will only slow the people leaving (because for every Facebook application, there’s a dozen better applications that don’t rely on Facebook that already exist).